cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-05-02-vim-and-emacs.md

 That's all I can come up with and I have thought really hard.

 ## Closing remarks
-Last but not least I don't want you to miss out on this great demonstration of Evil mode:
+I think Emacs Evil mode is a very nice environment to edit text.
+I hope I was able to show some of that by the examples.
+If you want some more of Evil mode I can recommend this great demonstration:

 <iframe src="https://www.youtube.com/embed/Uz_0i27wYbg" allowfullscreen="" frameborder="0" height="315" width="420"></iframe>

-You can download the Clojure for the Brave and True emac dotfiles which I extended with Evil mode as descibed above [by clicking here](https://github.com/erooijak/emacs).
+You can download the [Clojure for the Brave and True emac setup](http://www.braveclojure.com/basic-emacs/) which I extended with Evil mode as descibed above [by clicking here](https://github.com/erooijak/emacs).
 If you install Emacs and place the repository in the ~/.emacs.d directory everything will install automatically.
 Note that there are probably better dotfiles out there.
+The way to install plain Vim can be found [here](http://www.vim.org/download.php).

-If you start using Vim do not forget to remap your Capslock to Escape.
+One final note: if you start using Vim do not forget to remap your Capslock to Escape.
-You will be pressing Escape a lot and on todays keyboards it is too faraway.
+You will be pressing Escape a lot and on todays keyboards it is too faraway from the homerow.

 Thank you for reading.
 Comments are welcome.